Sign in

 Permeation Test

-Hose Replacement Do&#;s and Don&#;ts
+Hose Replacement Do's and Don'ts

 Do plan out your hose routing carefully.
 The leading cause of hose permeation is waste that is left to collect in sections of the discharge plumbing line.
 Avoid any unnecessary rises or sags in the plumbing line and let gravity drain the hose as much as possible.
-Yes, we know&#; it&#;s a boat so when this simply isn&#;t possible we suggest you flush the head several times before you leave.
+Yes, we know it’s a boat, so when this simply isn’t possible we suggest you flush the head several times before you leave.
 Replacing the effluent with only water will reduce permeation possibility significantly.

-Don&#;t use heat or lubricants to assist in your installation.
+Don’t use heat or lubricants to assist in your installation.
 Sani/Flex Odor Shield is designed so those extra steps are unnecessary.
-Its smooth interior makes barbed hose connections very easy to work with and its ability to bend on a 3 1/2&#; radius makes it the most flexible sanitation hose on the market.
+Its smooth interior makes barbed hose connections very easy to work with, and its ability to bend on a 3 1/2" radius makes it the most flexible sanitation hose on the market.

-Do make sure to use high quality stainless steel hose clamps on all hose adapters.
-Using fasteners that can break or corrode can lead to sewage leakage or worse &#; catastrophic flooding.
+Do make sure to use high-quality stainless steel hose clamps on all hose adapters.
+Using fasteners that can break or corrode can lead to sewage leakage or worse — catastrophic flooding.

 Be sure to buy your marine sanitation hoses here.

-Image via: Whats that smell
+Image via: What's that smell

 What size sanitation hose